Market Meets Revolution

-During the show audience felt same passion they once had.
-Show brought back their memories of youth and helped them to release some of their feelings.
+During the show audience felt the same passion they once had.
+The show brought back their memories of youth and helped them to release some of their feelings.
 Show repeated the behavior they once had, and gave them chance to have an ironical laugh of what they once had followed.

 These were people, who had wasted their time when young, but who managed to catch the train of market economy.
 Not everyone did.

 During the decade of Culture Revolution these people sacrificed themselves for political enthusiasm to serve communist cause.